top of page

 Numbers 26:59

-We hope that the Bible Quizzes on this site not only inform but also inspire you to seek out the Lord.
+We hope that the Bible quizzes on this site inform and inspire you to seek the Lord.

-23. Which Bible in English was the first to have numbered verses?
+23. Which Bible written in English was the first to have numbered verses?

 The first Bible in English with numbered verses was the Geneva Bible.

-The church exiled those who dared translate the Bible into English.
+The church exiled those who dared to translate the Bible into English.

 The English version of the Bible was first printed in Switzerland in 1560.